LLNL/sundials/doc/arkode/SphinxDocs/guide/source/ARKStep_c_interface/Preconditioners.rst

    above, using the input vector *y*.

    **Arguments:**
-      *  *Nlocal* -- the local vector length
+      *  *Nlocal* -- the local vector length.
-      * *t* -- the value of the independent variable
+      * *t* -- the value of the independent variable.
-      * *y* -- the value of the dependent variable vector on this process
+      * *y* -- the value of the dependent variable vector on this process.
       * *user_data* -- a pointer to user data, the same as the *user_data* parameter passed to :c:func:`ARKStepSetUserData()`.